ashergarland/webdev-OneTree/README.md

 An aesthetically modern responsive website made with HTML5, CSS3, Bootstrap 4, jQuery 3.2.1, Animate.css, and Waypoints

+> Note: All names, images, branding, icons, and text used in the making of this are fictional and only used to demo.

 Check out the live demo here [http://onetree.azurewebsites.net/](http://onetree.azurewebsites.net/)

 Libraries used: